 2018 compared to 2017 results discussion

 Revenue

-Revenue decreased 2% in 2018 from 2017 due to lower Hardware revenue.
-The decline in Hardware revenue was partially offset by growth in Services and Software revenue.
+Revenue decreased 2% in 2018 from 2017 due to declines in Retail and Hospitality partially offset by a slight increase in Banking.
 Foreign currency fluctuations did not have an impact on the revenue comparison.